-SPH has, since July 15, 2009: (i) contributed additional capital to WebBank, its wholly-owned subsidiary; (ii) conducted open market purchases of an additional 30% of the outstanding common shares of BNS Holding ("BNS"), an existing majority owned subsidiary;36 and (iii) conducted open market purchases of an additional 19.1% of the outstanding common shares of WHX Corp. ("WHX"), converting WHX from a primarily controlled company to a majority owned subsidiary.37 Through these transactions (and after gi ving effect to net changes in market values during the Rule 3a-2 Period), the total value of SPH's interests in majority owned subsidiaries has increased twelve-fold from approximately \$11.0 million (or 2.5% of Forty Percent Test adjusted total assets) on July 15, 2009, to approximately \$131.9 million (or 27.3% of Forty Percent Test adjusted total assets) on August 31, 2010.
+SPH has, since July 15, 2009: (i) contributed additional capital to WebBank, its wholly-owned subsidiary of SPH; (ii) conducted open market purchases of an additional 34.5% of the outstanding common shares of BNS, an existing majority owned subsidiary; 40 (iii) conducted open market purchases of an additional 22.7% of the outstanding common shares of Handy & Harman Ltd., (formerly known as WHX Corp.) ("HNH"), converting HNH from a primarily controlled company to a majority owned subsidiary; and (iv) through open market and private purchases, together with participation in a rights offering, acquired an additional 41.5% of the outstanding common shares of DGT (formerly known as Del Global Technologies Corporation) resulting in DGT becoming a majority owned subsidiary.
+41 Through these transactions (and after giving effect to net changes in market values during the Rule 3a-2 Period), the total value of SPH's interests in majority owned subsidiaries has increased sixteen-fold from approximately \$11.0 million (or 2.5% of Forty Percent Test adjusted total assets) on December 31, 2011.